 Dallas City of Learning

-DCOL is a citywide initiative to ensure all students have access to high quality summer learning programs that stem summer learning loss.
+DCOL is a citywide initiative that ensures students have access to a high quality summer learning program to prevent summer learning loss.

-The program provides an out of school arts, culture and STEM learning system for grades K-12.
+The program provides out of school summer activities for kids.
+Subjects span across arts, culture and STEM learning system for grades K-12.

 What sparks your interest?

 Dallas City of Learning brings together hundreds of programs, activities and events for you to explore your interests and pursue what you love.

 Just go to dallascityoflearning.org and you are free to explore.
 You can browse by topic or search by a specific interest.
 You can also search for activities by neighborhood or zip code and whether they are in person or online, free or paid by age and by date.

 This program focuses on connecting youth with low- and no-cost learning experiences that cultivate creativity, build social and emotional skills and boost academic achievement.
 Learners choose from an array of digital and in-person activities throughout the city that spark their interests and feed their curiosity.

 Together with the City of Dallas, Dallas ISD, and more than 400 community partners, we connect students to the city’s most valuable out of chool time resources.
 Along the way, we spark imaginations, inspire a drive to learn, and help reverse cumulative learning loss.